 woman doing meditation

 Here at Troscriptions, we are big fans of all things GABA and have already published an in-depth guide that you can read here.
-You might say that we are indeed, gaga for GABA :)

 GABA stands for gamma-aminobutyric acid (which is an amino acid) and is arguably the most important inhibitory neurotransmitter in our brain.
 When we talk about the GABAergic function, we are referring to the relaxation effects that happen through GABA and its receptors in the brain.